RazorSPoint/pulumi-azuredevops/BuildLocally.md

     info Visit https://yarnpkg.com/en/docs/cli/link for documentation about this command.
     ```

-   This means that the package is maybe properly not properly linked to use with yarn.
+  This means that the package is not properly linked to use with yarn.
 In this case run the following script.

    ```sh
    $ cd $HOME/.pulumi/node_modules/@pulumi/azuredevops